ygemici/osz/docs/howto1-testing.md

 <bochs:3>

 ```
-As the stack stores user mode segment selectors, the CPU will drop
-privileged mode.
-We can see that the user mode code starts
-at 0x200000, and it's stack is right beneath it.
+We can see that the user mode code starts at 0x200000, and it's stack is right beneath it (which differs from IRQ handler's safe stack).

-By stepping through the instruction, you'll find yourself on the [.text.user](https://github.com/bztsrc/osz/blob/master/src/core/x86_64/user.S) segment of core.
+By stepping through the iret instruction with <kbd>s<kbd>, you'll find yourself on the [.text.user](https://github.com/bztsrc/osz/blob/master/src/core/x86_64/user.S) segment of core.
 This code
 will iterate through detected devices by calling their _init() method.

 Enabling Multitask
 ------------------

-At the third break point we can see that drivers finished, and core is
+At the third break point we can see that driver initialization finished, and "SYS" task is
-about to enable interrupts.
+about to send a message to core to enable interrupts.
 By doing so, it will unleash hell, as nobody
-will know for sure the order in which interrupts fire.
-Luckily the
+will know for sure in which order the interrupts fire.
+Luckily the message queue is serialized, so there's
-message queue is serialized, so there's no need for locking.
+no need for locking.

 ```
 (0) Magic breakpoint
 Next at t=22686813
-(0) [0x00000018104c] 0023:000000000020004c (_init+4c): mov eax, 0x646e6573       ; b873656e64
+(0) [0x00000018104c] 0023:000000000020004c (_init+4c): mov eax, 0x646e6573       ; b873656e64 'send'
 <bochs:8>
 ```

-You can count on me when I say we're on "SYS" task (if in doubt type `x /5bc 0`).
+You can count on me when I say we're still on "SYS" task (if in doubt type `x /5bc 0`).
 So load
 it's symbols, and check code.

 ```
 <bochs:8> ldsym global "bin/sys.sym"
 <bochs:9> u /8 rip
-0020004c: (            _init+4c): mov eax, 0x646e6573       ; b873656e64
+0020004c: (            _init+4c): mov eax, 0x646e6573       ; b873656e64 'send'
 00200051: (            _init+51): syscall                   ; 0f05
 00200053: (           getwork+0): call .+153                ; e899000000 call mq_recv
 00200058: (           getwork+5): cmp word ptr ds:[rax], 0x0000 ; 66833800